ByteDrummer/ATM_Controller/README.md

 `sudo apt install default-jre` to install jre

 Use `buildAndRun.sh` to run the controller.\
-Use `runTests.sh` to run the tests on the controller and see `testingOutput`\
+Use `runTests.sh` to run the tests on the controller and see\
-for the results.
+`testingOutput.txt` for the results.